image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 • Roll cookie dough into 1″ balls and dip in streusel, pressing the streusel into the top of the cookie with your fingers if needed (you only want the streusel on the top half).

-• Place on a baking sheet 2″ apart and bake for 8-9 minutes, until edges are just golden and centers are just set (if you overbake, they will puff up and be dry).
+• Place on a baking sheet 2″ apart and bake for 8-9 minutes, until edges are just golden and centers are set.
+Refrigerate any extra pans of cookies that are waiting to be baked.
 Cookies will be slightly puffed but will sink down as they cool.

 Glaze